neiam/oxxy/README.md

   - publish log data over rabbitmq / mqtt
 - Moxxy and Roxxy, A pair of tools to pull data out of rabbitmq queues and mqtt topics
 - Toxxy, a test data provider for publishing test logs to mqtt and rabbitmq
+- Ioxxy, an Iroh Coordinator for receiving and forwarding logs

 ## Some Configurations